u3frajaeian/GithubUsers/README.md

 # GithubUsers Code Challenge
-The app is an Android application that allows users to search for Github users.
+The app is an Android application that allows users to search for GitHub users.

-Features
+# Features

     * Search for Github users by their username
     * View user details including their avatar, username, name, bio, and number of followers and following